Esri/calcite-design-system/src/components/calcite-label/readme.md

 # calcite-label

-Renders a `<label>` around its children and can be used with any [labelable native](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Form_labelable) labelable native or labelable calcite element.
+Renders a `<label>` around its children and can be used with any [labelable native](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Form_labelable) or labelable calcite element.

 ## Caveat when using with browsers that don't support flex gap